mihaprajs/mihaprajs.github.io/README.md

 For more information click [here](https://mihaprajs.github.io) or on link in description box on the side.

-Also, there is a photography portfolio lower on the website.
+There is also a link to my photographic portfolio.